utPLSQL/utPLSQL/docs/userguide/annotations.md

 /
 ```

-Execution of the test is done by using a parameter `a_tags`
+Execution of the test is done by using the parameter `a_tags`

 ```sql
 select * from table(ut.run(a_path => 'ut_sample_test',a_tags => 'api'));